open-edge-platform/datumaro/docs/source/docs/user-manual/extending.md

 Dataset reading is supported by Extractors and Importers.
 An Extractor produces a list of dataset items corresponding to the dataset.
-An Importer creates a project from the data source location.
+An Importer loads a dataset from the data source location.
 It is possible to add custom Extractors and Importers.
 To do this, you need to put an Extractor and Importer implementation scripts to a plugin directory.